-If you wish to know the gender of your baby please ask the sonographer during the scan.
+If you wish to know the gender of your baby, please ask the sonographer during the scan.
 The morphology ultrasound is often the first time fetal gender can be seen, but you should be aware that assessment of the sex is not 100% accurate.
-There also may be some occasions where the genitalia may not be visible due to fetal lie or position.
-If you do not wish to know the sex of the baby, please inform the sonographer at the beginning of the exam.
+Sometimes, the genitalia may not be visible due to fetal position.
+If you do not wish to know the sex of the baby, please tell the sonographer at the beginning of the exam.

-If you require a transvaginal ultrasound to measure your cervix or obtain better detail of your baby, you will be asked to empty your bladder and change in to a gown.
-The transvaginal transducer is disinfected and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
-The probe is then lubricated with gel prior to insertion into the vagina, and then moved gently to visualise the structures required.
+If you need a transvaginal ultrasound to measure your cervix or obtain better detail of your baby, you will be asked to empty your bladder and change into a gown.
+The transvaginal transducer is disinfected, and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
+The probe (transducer) is lubricated with gel prior to insertion into the vagina and then moved gently to see the structures required.
 This part of the examination generally takes 10-15 minutes.
-If at any time the examination is causing excessive discomfort or you wish the examination to end, please advise the sonographer immediately.
+If the examination is causing discomfort or you want the examination to end, please advise the sonographer.

 Before your Scan

-Ideally book your appointment so that the procedure is done when you are 19 – 20 weeks.
+Ideally, book your appointment so that the procedure is done when you are 19 – 20 weeks pregnant.

-Transabdominal: A full bladder is required.
-Drink 500mL of water finishing one hour prior to your appointment and do not empty your bladder (do not go to the toilet).
+Transabdominal: You will need a full bladder.
+Drink 500mL of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
 Distension of your bladder provides a window to view your pelvic organs through and compresses bowel out of the way.
-Your bladder need not be overly full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.
-If during the examination your bladder is causing you discomfort, please advise the sonographer.
+Your bladder does not need to be so full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.
+If during the examination, your bladder is causing you discomfort, please tell the sonographer.

-Transvaginal: If this imaging is required it is performed with an empty bladder.
+Transvaginal: If this imaging is needed, it is done on an empty bladder.